Shreyash67/Project_2_Ineuron/README.md

 2. Click on + to add
 3. Type any msg eg: This is my first Commit
 4. Click on Commit
+5. click on publish Branch and then click to public repo NOTE : Do not create the repo before , it automatically created! and if u r doing first time then it will give the signin option